owncloud/ocis/services/postprocessing/README.md

-# Postprocessing service
+# Postprocessing Service

-The `postprocessing` service handles coordination of asynchronous postprocessing.
+The `postprocessing` service handles the coordination of asynchronous postprocessing steps.

+## General Prerequisites

+To use the postprocessing service, an event system needs to be configured for all services.
+By default, `ocis` ships with a preconfigured `nats` service.

-## Postprocessing functionality
+## Postprocessing Functionality

-The storageprovider service (`storage-users`) can be configured to do asynchronous postprocessing by setting the `STORAGE_USERS_OCIS_ASYNC_UPLOADS` envvar to true.
+The storageprovider service (`storage-users`) can be configured to initiate asynchronous postprocessing by setting the `STORAGE_USERS_OCIS_ASYNC_UPLOADS` environment variable to `true`.
+If this is the case, postprocessing will get initiated *after* uploading a file and all bytes have been recieved.

-If this is the case, the storageprovider will initiate an asynchronous postprocessing after he has reveived all bytes of an upload.
-The `postprocessing` service will then coordinate various postprocessing steps (like e.g. scan the file for viruses).
-During postprocessing the file will be in a `processing` state during which only limited actions are available.
+The `postprocessing` service will then coordinate configured postprocessing steps like scanning the file for viruses.
+During postprocessing, the file will be in a `processing state` where only a limited set of actions are available.
+Note that this processing state excludes file accessability by users.

+When all postprocessing steps have completed successfully, the file will be made accessible for users.

-## Prerequisites for using `postprocessing` service
+## Additional Prerequisites for the `postprocessing` Service

-In the storageprovider (`storage-users`) set `STORAGE_USERS_OCIS_ASYNC_UPLOADS` envvar to `true`.
-Configuring any postprocessing step will require an additional service to be enabled and configured.
-For example to use `virusscan` step one needs to have an enabled and configured `antivirus` service.
+When postprocessing has been enabled, configuring any postprocessing step will require the requested services to be enabled and pre-configured.
+For example, to use the `virusscan` step, one needs to have an enabled and configured `antivirus` service.

-All of this functionality will need an event system to be configured for all services: `ocis` ships with `nats` enabled by default.

-## Postprocessing steps
+## Postprocessing Steps

-As of now ocis allows two different postprocessing steps to be enabled via envvar
+As of now, `ocis` allows two different postprocessing steps to be enabled via an environment variable.

-### Virus scanning
+### Virus Scanning

-Can be set via envvar `POSTPROCESSING_VIRUSSCAN`.
-This means that each upload is virus scanned during postprocessing. `antivirus` service is needed for this to work.
+To enable virus scanning as postprocessing step after uploading a file, the environment variable  `POSTPROCESSING_VIRUSSCAN` needs to be set to ` true`.
+As a result, each uploaded file gets virus scanned as part of the postprocessing steps.
+Note that the `antivirus` service is required to be enabled and configured for this to work.

 ### Delay

-Can be set via envvar `POSTPROCESSING_DELAY`.
-This step will just sleep for the configured amount of time.
-Intended for testing postprocessing functionality.
-NOT RECOMMENDED on productive systems.
+Though this is for development purposes only and NOT RECOMMENDED on productive systems, setting the environment variable `POSTPROCESSING_DELAY` to a duration not equal to zero will add a delay step with the configured amount of time. ocis will continue postprocessing the file after the configured delay.